 5 Practical Steps to Overcome Depression

 Often people suffering from depression feel that there’s nothing they can do to lift themselves out of their state.
-However there are several steps that can be practised straight away to counteract the effects of depression.
+However, there are several steps to overcome depression that can be practised straight away to counteract its effects.
 Beginning to introduce the varied approaches of Mindfulness into one’s life can be very empowering: One such thought filtering approach is called:

 The Three Gateways